Last updated on Apr 10, 2026

 What is pre-construction and as-built declaration

-The Pre-construction and As-built Declaration for Energy Efficiency is a government form used by owners or authorized agents in Alberta to declare compliance with the National Energy Code for Buildings 2020 during construction.
+The Pre-construction and As-built Declaration for Energy Efficiency is a form used by construction project owners in Alberta to declare compliance with energy efficiency standards during the pre-construction and post-construction phases.

 pdfFiller scores top ratings on review platforms